Caramelized Onion and Olive Focaccia

 - Place a rack in the upper third of your oven and preheat the oven to 375°F. Drizzle a large baking sheet generously with olive oil.

 - Gently turn the risen dough out onto the greased baking sheet.
-Coax and stretch to a ½-inch thick oblong shape (it may not be uniform), then cover with lightly oiled plastic and let rest 15 minutes if the dough was not refrigerated in Step 1, or 30 minutes if it was.
+Coax and stretch to a ½-inch thick oblong shape (it may not be uniform), then cover with lightly oiled plastic and let rest 15 minutes if the dough was not refrigerated, or 30 minutes if it was.
 With your fingertips, “dimple” the dough by poking it gently all over with your fingers.
 Drizzle additional olive oil over the top, then top with caramelized onions and olives.
 Bake until golden brown, 20 to 25 minutes, checking at the 15 minute mark.
 Serve warm or at room temperature.

 - Recipe created by Well Plated by Erin.